loopandlearn/news/docs/index.md

 ## ICYMI: Medicare is Changing Access to Diabetes Tech in the U.S.

-26 September 2025, 10 AM PT ⎈ 12 PM ET
+26 September 2025, 10 AM PT ⎈ 12 PM ET, [link to register](https://us06web.zoom.us/webinar/register/8917575388782/WN_XqzalqVFRHqFUVh4vUYo3Q#/registration)

 The U.S. Centers for Medicare and Medicaid Services (CMS) has proposed shifting diabetes technology, such as insulin pumps and CGMs, to a rental model for patients in the U.S.

 This would require PWD to return their devices before receiving new ones and reduce access points for pumps and CGMs nationwide.

-We are all invited to [join DPAC for a special webinar](https://us06web.zoom.us/webinar/register/8917575388782/WN_XqzalqVFRHqFUVh4vUYo3Q#/registration) as they bring together experts in the policy and medical fields to discuss the potential impacts of this proposal and how we can navigate them.
+We are all invited to [register with DPAC for a special webinar](https://us06web.zoom.us/webinar/register/8917575388782/WN_XqzalqVFRHqFUVh4vUYo3Q#/registration) as they bring together experts in the policy and medical fields to discuss the potential impacts of this proposal and how we can navigate them.

 - - -